Derek Eland: Art career

 In April/May 2016 Eland was artist-in-residence at Everest Base Camp, a socially engaged arts project supported by the British Council.
 The work was covered by the world's press including the BBC and The Guardian and toured to galleries and exhibitions in the UK and overseas including at the Mountainfilm Festival in Telluride, Colorado, Kendal Mountain Festival, and The Gallery at Rheged in Cumbria.

-In 2017 Eland worked in partnership with King's College London and The Great Diary Project culminating in an exhibition of the work at Somerset House.
+In 2017 Eland worked with King's College London and The Great Diary Project, leading to an exhibition at Somerset House.

-His studio practice is drawing and painting based and a reaction to his native Cumbrian landscape, rooted in his family's background in farming.
-As a landscape painter Eland has exhibited widely, including at The Lowry, Salford, the Royal Cambrian Academy of Art in Conwy and the Bankside Gallery, London and for many years had an art gallery, Gallery Number Three in Carlisle, Cumbria.
-Over the years his work has been shortlisted for a number of awards and prizes including the International Celeste Art Prize in 2007, the UK Museums and Heritage Awards for Excellence 2014, and Salon Art Prize 2014.
-Eland has published two books, 'Diary Rooms – Being Human on the Front Line in Afghanistan' in 2013 and 'Artist on Everest, Being Human at Base Camp' in 2017.
-He is a regular speaker at festivals and events, including DiaryFest, King's College, London, Open City Documentary Festival, London and the Contemporary Arts Society.
+His studio practice is drawing- and painting-based and a reaction to his native Cumbrian landscape, rooted in his family's background in farming.
+As a landscape painter, Eland has exhibited widely, including at The Lowry, Salford, the Royal Cambrian Academy of Art in Conwy and the Bankside Gallery, London; for many years he had an art gallery, Gallery Number Three in Carlisle, Cumbria.
+His work has been shortlisted for awards and prizes including the International Celeste Art Prize in 2007, the UK Museums and Heritage Awards for Excellence 2014, and Salon Art Prize 2014.

+Other interests

+He is a member of the Bob Graham Round 24 Hour Club, a fell running challenge.